ToniWonKanobi/theoveranalyzed.net/posts/2015/10/12/heroku-toolbelt-and-mac-os-x-1011-el-capitan.md

 	Possible conflicting files are:
 	/usr/local/bin/heroku -> /usr/local/heroku
 	==> Caveats
 	Unlike the standalone download for Heroku Toolbelt, the Homebrew package does not come with Foreman.
-It is available via RubyGems, direct 	download, and other installation methods.
-See https://ddollar.github.io/		foreman/ for more info.
+It is available via RubyGems, direct download,and other installation methods.
+See https://ddollar.github.io/foreman/ for more info.
 	==> Summary
 	🍺  /usr/local/Cellar/heroku-toolbelt/3.42.17: 985 files, 8.6M, built in 5 seconds
 	```

 4. Reviewing the output, it was clear I needed to remove the old [likely corrupted] instance of heroku on my root directory, and overwrite it with a fresh one: